 Now you'll see your integration listed under the sharing options anytime you click on the Share button in that database.

 Repeat this process for other databases you want to use with Zapier.
-Then, set up your automated workflow in the Zap editor, and turn on your Zap!
+Then, set up your automated workflow in the Zap editor.
+Once everything is set up correctly, you're ready to begin using your Zap.

 New to Zapier?
 Learn more about how to build Zapier workflows in our Zapier quick-start guide, then come back here to learn how to connect your favorite apps to Zapier.